Free expat tax extension icon

 The initial costs of moving to Germany from the US typically include:

-2. Do I need to know German before moving?
+2. Do I need to know German if I want to move to Germany?

 While it's possible to get by with English in major cities and within international companies, learning German will: